Tips for a Traveling / Destination Wedding Makeup Artist

 excited.GIF

-France, Ireland, Spain, Italy, Greece.. any of these are a heck yes!
-If we are really getting into specifics; Hawaii, Jamaica, Bahamas.. sign me up!
-Anywhere new and/or amazing is an automatic yes in my book.
-Call me your go-to destination makeup artist and hairstylist, bc who doesn’t love to travel?!
+France, Ireland, Spain, Italy, Greece… any of these are a heck yes for me!
+And if we’re really getting specific — Hawaii, Jamaica, Bahamas… sign me up. 🌴✈️ Anywhere new (or just plain amazing) is an automatic YES in my book.
+Call me your go-to destination makeup artist and hairstylist, because honestly — who doesn’t love to travel?

-Casey (the bride) is a local photographer here in Charlotte, NC (Casey H Photos).
-I’ve had the opportunity to work with her on several occasions for weddings, styled shoots, and photography workshops.
-So when she asked me to travel with her to Paris I was beyond thrilled and grateful she wanted to work with me.
-Once we worked out the logistics of travel, lodging, and dates— my husband was not about to let me have all the fun.
-So he booked the same flight for 6 nights and 7 days out of Atlanta.
+• Casey (the bride) is a talented local photographer here in Charlotte, NC (Casey H Photos).
+I’ve had the joy of working with her on several occasions — from weddings to styled shoots and photography workshops.
+When she asked if I’d travel with her to Paris, I was beyond thrilled — and incredibly grateful — that she wanted me to be part of such a special moment.

-[Artist Note]: this is a good example of why it is important to develop relationships with vendors & become an easy resource for clients and vendors to work along side.
-Customer service— then skillset.
-It also pays off to volunteer your time for styled shoots & workshops.
-People will remember how easy or how difficult it is to work with you.
+Artist Note: This is a great example of why building strong relationships with vendors is important.
+Be the person that’s easy to work with — customer service first, then skillset.
+It pays to volunteer your time for styled shoots and workshops.
+People will always remember how easy (or difficult!) you were to work alongside.

 destination-makeup-artist-hairstylist